 It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.

 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from Bradford Council within a reasonable period, please contact us.
-You can do this online if you applied through the UK Welcomes service or use the contact details below.
+You can do this online if you applied through the UK Welcomes service or use the contact details on this page.

 You will be notified in writing of any decisions relating to your application as soon as reasonably practicable.